kosc93/learnF0qta/README.md

 ```
 Additionally, the following command line tools which are pre-installed on every Ubuntu system are usedin the shell script.

-`iconv`: Converts the encoding of the target file generated from the praat script to the systems encoding. ...
+`iconv`: Converts the encoding of the target file generated from the praat script to the systems encoding.

-`baseline`: extract filename from a given path...
+`baseline`: extract filename from a given path

-`tee`: redirect output to a file AND stdout...
+`tee`: redirect output to a file AND stdout

-`cp`: copy file...
+`cp`: copy file

-`mkdir`: create a directory...
+`mkdir`: create a directory

 `printf`: write to stdout
 ## Installation
 Use the installation script for locally installing the external libraries and starting the build process.